AlbertZheng/quickdraw-cnn/README.md

 Copyright (C) 2000-2018 Albert Zheng, 郑立松

-The binaries and source code of this Project can be used according to the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+The binaries and source code of this project can be used according to the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).